Skip to main content

 Le Duc Castle, locally known as Château le Duc, lies in the woods east of the village of Ucimont, in the province of Luxembourg in the Wallonia region in Belgium.

-At present only foundations of the walls, two towers, the earthen walls and a cistern remain.
-So there is not very much to see but the location is beautiful.
-Also the ca. 20 minutes walk uphill, through the woods is very enjoyable.
-At the location of the presumed entrance is a simple, small reconstruction of how the site might have looked.
-Even this reconstruction is now ruined.
+Today, only the foundations of the walls, two towers, the earthen walls, and a cistern remain.
+There is not much to see, but the location is beautiful.
+The roughly 20-minute walk uphill through the woods is very enjoyable.
+At the supposed entrance, there is a simple, small reconstruction of how the site might have looked; however, even this is now ruined.
+The site of Le Duc Castle is freely accessible.

 Gallery